Own property in

 Still, there are a few rules foreigners should be aware of when buying a house in Portugal.
 For example, buying a home in Portugal doesn’t make you a resident or give you a visa.
 Non-EU citizens must apply for a visa, even after purchasing property in Portugal.
 It’s also important to be aware of the different property taxes in Portugal.

-9 Steps to buying property in Portugal as a non-EU citizen
+Buy property in Portugal as a non-EU citizen: 9-step guide

 The nine steps below describe clearly how non-EU citizens can buy property in Portugal.